SajinaPK/AWS_Learning/Solution_Architect/19_Serverless_Overview/DynamoDB.md

 		- Real-time usage analytics
 		- Insert into derivatives table
 		- Implement cross region replication
 		- Invoke AWS Lambda on changes to your DynamoDB table.

+**DynamoDB Streams** allows you to capture a time-ordered sequence of item-level modifications in a DynamoDB table.
+It's integrated with AWS Lambda so that you create triggers that automatically respond to events in real-time.

 ![Alt text](<images/DynamoDB Streams.png>)